SumoSyed/Kingdom_Lore/README.md

 - Hiring knights
 - Sending knights on quests to earn gold
 - Sending knights to recruit soldiers
+- Have your knights duel and earn gold for you.

 ### TO BE IMPLEMENETED
 - Quest events for the knights #Cancelled.
 Knights now earn gold based on exploration skill)